Rush Limbaugh emitting vocal vibrations, rhetoric, and resonance.

 That's not what's happening with all of this.

-So if you're not willing, or if you're unable to accurately define the problem before you set out to solve it, then you're not going to solve the problem.
+So if you're not willing or if you're unable to accurately define the problem before you set out to solve it, then you're not going to solve the problem.

-Classic example of that, the gang of fourteen when it comes to judicial nominations, because at some point the uh the Democrats are gonna filibuster a judge again, and this whole thing is gonna have to be dealt with at some point.
+Because at some point, the Democrats are going to filibuster a judge again, and this whole thing is going to have to be dealt with at some point.

-This is this is this is punting the issue.
+This is punting the issue.

 What they're doing here is punting the issue while making it worse because they don't really understand what this is about.

-Uh it's the job market being flooded.
+It's the job market being flooded.

 It's not about immigration, as our last caller's story indicates.